How to Choose a Turnkey Asset Management Platform (TAMP)

 After determining your favorite financial advisor, the next step is to engage their services.
 This process varies slightly from one advisor to the next, but it generally involves the following steps:

 Selecting the right financial advisor involves careful consideration.
-You need to evaluate your advisor’s credentials, fees, fiduciary duty, and communication style.
+You need to evaluate your advisor’s credentials, investment philosophy, tech infrastructure, fees, fiduciary duty, and communication style.
 By taking the time to vet potential advisors thoroughly, you can make your final choice with confidence.

 Are you ready to start your financial advisor search?
 Reach out to Alden Investment Group.
-As a trusted RIA, we can connect you with experienced advisors who will act in your best interest and offer expert guidance on everything from investment planning to asset management.
+As a trusted RIA and broker-dealer, we can connect you with experienced advisors who provide comprehensive financial planning services, whether you want to leverage alternative investments, plan for retirement, or set up your succession plan.

 Sources: